pymc-devs/pytensor/doc/tutorial/debug_faq.rst

 caused the error, as well as the input types, shapes, strides and scalar values.

 The two hints can also be helpful when debugging.
-Using the Aesara flag ``optimizer=fast_compile`` or ``optimizer=None`` can often tell you the faulty line, while ``exception_verbosity=high`` will display a debug print of the apply node.
+Using the Pytensor flag ``optimizer=fast_compile`` or ``optimizer=None`` can often tell you the faulty line, while ``exception_verbosity=high`` will display a debug print of the apply node.
 Using these hints, the end of the error